Dr. Douglas Cook Alumni Spotlight Graphic

 Professor Spotlight Winter 2024: Dr. Douglas Cook

-Dr. Douglas Cook is a professor in Plant Pathology, and is he also Director of Feed the Future Innovation Lab for Climate Resilient Chickpea.
+Dr. Douglas Cook is a professor in Plant Pathology.
+He is also Director of Feed the Future Innovation Lab for Climate Resilient Chickpea.
 Dr. Cook's studies focus on chickpeas' and nitrogen fixing.
+He teaches one of the GDB major requirement Pathogen/Disease course options, GDB 103: Microbiome of People, Animals, & Plants.

 How did you decide to study Plant Pathology and Plant Biology?